Fit as a Mama Bear

 Strawberry compote in a baking pan.

 Step 6: Make the strawberry topping by boiling down the strawberries and maple syrup, mashing them, and then stirring in the tapioca flour.
-Boil until desired consistency is reached.
+Boil until the desired consistency is reached.

 Strawberry compote in a baking pan.